bc1bb/info.sh/README.md

 ## Features
 - Shows IP (public, v4 and v6, and local)
-- Shows OS and version (only on Ubuntu and Android)
+- Shows OS and version
-- Shows username and hostname
+- Shows username and hostname (or phone manufacturer + phone model on Termux)
 - Shows Mobile ISP (only on Termux)
 - Shows ISP and ASN
-- Bad code
+- Ultra bad code

 ### Planned
 - [~~Show IPv4 and IPv6 on two different line~~](https://github.com/jusdepatate/info.sh/commit/c2a929935705e8647f2cce32a9d5e4fc54d026a6)